 Feedback can come from others that know us, or it can come from input we provide to tools like intelligent, personality or skills tests.
 There are 360 feedback surveys and many tools to discover how others see us.
 There’s also the direct method of asking others.
 For example: coaches, bosses, peers, subordinates, and friends & family have what you need.
 If you ask.

 The feedback is there, if you ask and if you engage in discovery.
-But most fear feedback when after decades of coaching I’ve discovered that 95% of feedback is either good news or fixable.
+But most fear feedback when after decades of coaching I’ve discovered that 95% of feedback is either good news or easily fixable.
 Many have an irrational fear of honest feedback.
 Let that go!

 Nothing would make me happier than to serve you and to help you make a transformational discovery, to gain a superpower!
 After surviving cancer, I came out of a comfy retirement for that very purpose.
 You can do this!